OpenLume

 What you'll build by the end

 You'll build the deployment platform for DeployBot — a sample Node.js + PostgreSQL application.
-Starting from a blank terminal, you'll containerize the app, set up automated CI/CD with GitHub Actions, provision a full AWS environment with Terraform (VPC, EKS, RDS, ECR), package everything into Helm charts, wire up Argo CD for GitOps delivery, and build a Prometheus + Grafana monitoring stack with real alerting.
-By the end, pushing to main triggers a fully automated build → test → deploy → monitor pipeline — the same workflow used at companies like Spotify and Shopify.
+Starting from a blank terminal, you'll containerize the app, set up automated CI/CD with GitHub Actions, provision a full AWS environment with Terraform (VPC, EKS, RDS, ECR), package everything into Helm charts, wire up Argo CD for GitOps delivery, and build a Prometheus + Grafana + OpenTelemetry observability stack with real alerting.
+By the end, pushing to main triggers a fully automated build → test → deploy → observe pipeline — the same workflow used at companies like Spotify and Shopify.

 Full Curriculum